AY2324S1-CS2103T-F12-3/tp/docs/UserGuide.md

 Examples:
 * `search module: CS2103T` returns all students in the module CS2103T
 * `search classNum: T03` returns all students in the class T03
-* `search studentName:` John Doe' returns all students with the name John Doe
+* `search studentName:` 'John Doe' returns all students with the name John Doe

 ### Clearing all entries : `clear`